10435

 Toggl's Tips And Lessons On Using Content Marketing To Boost Organic Growth 16261788117668

-— Your comics and the startup simulator you created are really great.
-As I see the most content you create is entertaining.
+— Your comics and the startup simulator you created are great.
+As I see, most of the content you create is entertaining.
 Can you share any other ideas of viral content?

 — Thanks!
 We love experimenting with different creative projects - some have worked, others have not.

-Ideas alone are cheap though, commiting to creativity is more important.
+Ideas alone are cheap, though committing to creativity is more important.
 The key is to take a chance on something that sounds good and just run with it.
-Simple stuff that's really well executed beats an elaborate idea that never sees production every time.
+Simple stuff that's well executed beats an elaborate idea that never sees production every time.

 Not everything we do works out, but if we never tried, we'd be nowhere - and that's bad.